freealise/freealise/AudioNoise.md

 ! ambient noise generator with input from sensors (for meditation and brainwave entrainment)

-redo visualizer with sdk in C; oscilloscope, frequency, phase and impulse response (http://www.falstad.com/dfilter/)
+interface with sdk in C; remove visualizer (https://support.audacityteam.org/audio-editing/using-realtime-effects)

 (I'd make a formant filter, even with consonants
  y: f2, x: f1, z: sibilance or sonority